 RHA is the voice of all students in the residential community.
 The association includes executive positions and representatives from each Hall Council.
 RHA’s three main areas of interest are facility and policy concerns that affect residential students, activities and programs for residents, and overseeing each Hall Council.
 Like Hall Council, everyone is welcome to attend open forums, regardless of whether or not you hold an elected position.
 Contact a Housing and Residence Life staff member for more information.

-Each residence hall has a Hall Council to address student issues in that building and provide social opportunities.
-The Hall Councils have a variety of formal leadership positions; Elections are held during the first few weeks of school.
+Hall Councils exist to address student ideas and concerns in residential buildings, provide social opportunities for students, and to develop leadership skills in residential students.
+The Hall Councils have a variety of formal leadership positions, as well as members-at-large positions.
+Information regarding how to become involved in Hall Council is distributed each semester.
 Open forums are held on a regular basis and are open to everyone in the hall; you are encouraged to attend whether or not you hold an elected position.
 Hall Councils represent the students residing in each residence hall and are overseen by RHA.
-Contact a Housing and Residence Life staff member for more information on being involved in your hall council.
+Contact a Residence Life staff member for more information on being involved in your hall council.

 National Residence Hall Honorary